48 Hours in Lexington

 If both of those places are crowded, you're sure to find a table at Napa Thai, a causal spot that is also popular for take-out, or Brew Ridge Taps, which has 18 taps of craft beer on draft, plus a few options for wine and cider, and deli sandwiches (available as a wrap or wafflewich) or salads.

 Spend your day exploring the law school and the university.
+Start your morning with a locally roasted coffee from the Lexington Coffee Shop which opens at 8am and has a "mug wall" for frequent customers.
 If the weather permits, the surrounding area includes options for golf, river rafting, hiking and biking.
-If you have extra time, be sure to explore the area shops, including Ladles and Linens (kitchen gadgets and cooking classes), Just Games Lexington (board games for purchase or rent, plus items for disc golf), Pumpkinseeds (local boutique store), and Cocoa Mill (gourmet chocolates).
+If you have extra time, be sure to explore the area shops, including Ladles and Linens (kitchen gadgets and cooking classes), Just Games Lexington (board games for purchase or rent, plus items for disc golf), Pumpkinseeds (local boutique store), and The Bookery (our local book store).
 Then, peruse downtown for a bite to eat.

 Taps is a casual but swanky bar and lounge that also serves dinner, with an excellent burger, fresh fish tacos, and other sandwiches and salads.
 The restaurant is a part of The Georges, a boutique inn in downtown Lexington.